The turn of the year commonly brings with it the declaration or renewal of resolutions, personal and corporate, private and public.

 In Just as we are, Gillian touches on some of the emotions that not only make many of us ambivalent about marking the turn of the year but also may make the self-giving commitment demanded of us in the Covenant Service a tough call: “Deeply-felt wrongs which long remain, / Chances we know won’t come again”.
 This is an honestly “human” hymn as well as being a faithful hymn of praise.

-Finally, if your Covenant Service is being held in January, another lovely text by Gillian Collins – Mary, joyful mother, resting from the birth, which reminds us, in the post-Christmas season, of all that is still to come in the life of Mary and of her son – models of discipleship and faithfulness with which we are called to reconnect during the Covenant Service and which serve as inspiration for any New Year’s resolutions.
+Finally, if your Covenant Service is being held in January, take a look at another lovely text by Gillian Collins – Mary, joyful mother, resting from the birth.
+It reminds us, in the post-Christmas season, of all that is still to come in the life of Mary and of her son – models of discipleship and faithfulness with which we are called to reconnect during the Covenant Service and which serve as inspiration for any New Year’s resolutions.